joehahn/exes-n-ohs/README.md

 Now build and then train a simple multilayer perceptron (MLP) model using keras.
-Keras is my preferred tensorflow-based library, mostly because it is much easier to build and deploy neural network models using keras than other such library. tbc...
+Keras is my preferred tensorflow-based library, mostly because it is much easier to build and deploy neural network models using keras than with any other such library. tbc...

 ### todos